Welcome to Femme Vital

 - are experienced in their treatments

-- have joined a New Zealand Acupuncture association such as NZASA, Acupuncture NZ or NZICM.
+- have joined an Australian Acupuncture association such as ATMS.

-In New Zealand, there are two main courses offered to study Acupuncture.
+In Australia, there are there are various courses offered to study Acupuncture.
 More importantly, I recommend you experience a course of Acupuncture or Chinese Herbal Medicine treatment.
-There are plenty of good Acupuncturists in Auckland to try.
+There are plenty of good Acupuncturists in Melbourne to try.
 Then, decide whether it’s for you, before dedicating years of your life to it.
 Being an Acupuncturist is a rewarding and fascinating career.
 You must be a good practitioner, be passionate and be willing to work hard as at your small business.
-Most importantly, you must be able to run your own business and practice the art of Chinese Medicine well to practise.
-There is the New Zealand College of Chinese Medicine (NZCCM) in Auckland.
-The New Zealand School of Acupuncture and Chinese Medicine (NZSATCM) is another.
-Furthermore, NZSATCM has schools in both Auckland and Wellington.
+Most importantly, you must be able to run your own business and practice the art of Chinese Medicine well.
+I studied at Endeavour College of Natural Health in Melbourne (Endeavour).
+Southern School of Natural Therapies (SSNT) is another.
+I also studied at RMIT which has a world-class clinic in Bundoora.

 The Language of Chinese Medicine

-Chinese Medicine lingo can be quite challenging to understand.
+Chinese Medicine lingo is very different to our usual medical language.
 To illustrate, it refers to terms which used medically such as Liver, Blood and Spleen.
 Throughout this article I explain what the specific Chinese Medicine terms signify.
 For example I refer to Organs such as the Liver.
-I refer to the “Liver Energy” as an energetic entity.
+I refer to the “Liver Energy“ as an energetic entity.
 Chinese Medicine depicts each energetic entity has specific functions and associations.
 The medical term “Liver” is completely different to the Chinese Medicine “Liver Energy“.
 Thus, I refer to Chinese Medicine “Organ Energies” as “Liver Energy” etc.

 Chinese Medicine Theory